steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/revsets.md

 Operators let you describe more complex relationships between changes.
-For example, remember how in the squash workflow, we would move the contents of the working directory into the parent change?
-Well, the `-` operator refers to the parent of a given revision, and `@` is the change referring to the current working directory, so we might say "we squashed the contents of `@` into `@-`.
+For example, remember how in the squash workflow, we would move the contents of the working copy into the parent change?
+Well, the `-` operator refers to the parent of a given revision, and `@` is the change referring to the current working copy, so we might say "we squashed the contents of `@` into `@-`.
 And in fact, `jj squash` is short for `jj squash -r @` or equivalently `jj squash --from @ --into @-`.
 There are many operators, including, but not limited to:

 * `x & y`: changes that are in both x and y
 * `x | y`: changes that are in either x or y